-FORM 460: If campaign activity during 2012 will involve \$1000 or more, candidates and their candidate controlled committees file jointly on Form 460.
+FORM 460: If campaign activity during 2014 will involve \$1000 or more, candidates and their candidate controlled committees file jointly on Form 460.

-Electronic Filing Requirements: In addition to filing paper copies, some county candidates and committees may be required to file their campaign disclosure statements electronically.
-See County Ordinance No. 913 for specific requirements.
+Electronic Filing Requirements: County candidates and committees are required to file their campaign disclosure statements electronically.
+See County Ordinance No. 913.2 for specific requirements.
+A candidate or committee that is not required yet voluntarily files an electronic statement is not required to file paper copies of that statement.